FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modeling_at_scale.md

 to order so that there is an optimal amount of stocks available in their store.
 In order to provide optimal replenishment suggestions you need sales forecasts that provide probability distributions, not only point estimations.
-With the help of those distributions the replenishment system basically runs an optimization with respect to some cost function, e.g. cost of missed sale is weighted 3 times the cost of an written-off product, and further constraints, e.g. if products can only be ordered in bundles of 10.
+With the help of those distributions the replenishment system basically runs an optimization with respect to some cost function, e.g. cost of missed sale is weighted 3 times the cost of a written-off product, and further constraints, e.g. if products can only be ordered in bundles of 10.
 For these reasons we will use the NB that allows us the quantify the uncertainties in our sales predictions.

 So now that we settled with NB as the distribution that we want to fit to the daily sales of our stores $\mathbf{y}$, we can think